foundry-rs/book/src/cheatcodes/README.md

     // Expect a call to an address with the specified calldata.
     // Calldata can either be strict or a partial match function expectCall(address, bytes calldata) external;
+    // Expect a call to an address with the specified
+    // calldata and message value.
+    // Calldata can either be strict or a partial match function expectCall(address, uint256, bytes calldata) external;

     // Gets the bytecode for a contract in the project given the path to the contract. function getCode(string calldata) external returns (bytes memory);